-BEcons,y = Conservative BAU baseline emissions in year y

-y = Relevant year or period

 Guidance on Ex-post Quantification of the BAU Baseline.
 In accordance with the Baseline Standard, the methodology specifies which parameters for the determination of the conservative BAU baseline are fixed ex-ante for the duration of the crediting period and which parameters are updated on an ex-post basis for each calendar year (or at another defined frequency).
 This ensures transparency, reproducibility, and conservativeness in BAU estimation.